The best wood burning stove for cabins, sheds, tiny homes and small spaces: part one

 As we’re mainly dealing with off-grid scenarios on this website, you probably won’t have the luxury of enough spare electricity to use that for heating – winter is the time when generating electricity through solar becomes most difficult (low/weak sun, shorter daylight hours and greater chance of cloud), so let’s put electric heating to one side.

-My opinion is that you have three options:
+My view is that you have three options:

 • Diesel heaters (recently, low-cost Chinese-made diesel heaters have flooded the campervan market)